vahit19/4DeepAnalytics.com/README.md

  (2) City and Traffic Cameras

-Select the Camera you want to process
+Select the Camera you want to process:

+For example, plese type 26 for İstiklal Caddesi 1 (street) or 11 for Kadıköy

 (0) Anadolu Hisarı